 Workstyle reform is an idea that has been around for a while, but it is now coming into its own as companies introduce systems that make it possible for diverse people to work in styles attuned to their needs while enhancing productivity through creative utilization of ICT.
 For Japan, the challenge posed by population aging coupled with a low birthrate is particularly acute.
 Achieving flexible workstyles is a precondition for securing ample human resources as the working-age population continues to shrink.
 In addition, teleworking has become widespread, taking root amid the COVID-19 pandemic as a workstyle synonymous with the new normal.

 Management of employee health plays a vital role in reducing the incidence of accidents attributable to such factors as overwork and stress while also contributing to workforce retention in the current era in which companies struggle to secure human resources.
 A healthy workforce is advantageous in terms of operational productivity, which ultimately translates into higher corporate earnings and growth in corporate value.
 In companies committed to health & productivity management, employees are more motivated and experience greater job satisfaction.
 The COVID-19 pandemic has brought the critical importance of prioritizing employee health into sharp focus.
-Traditionally, witness inspection is conducted in the presence of the order placing party and the order receiving party at the construction site.

 A supply chain is the entire system for producing and delivering products and services from the sourcing of raw materials through to delivery to end-users.
 Since the weight accorded ESG (environmental, social, and governance) initiatives in the assessment of corporate value is large and growing, companies are coming under increasing pressure to respond to various issues throughout their supply chains, which include their subsidiaries and affiliates as well as their suppliers of raw materials and other items.
 The issues related to supply chain are diverse.
 They include not only environmental impacts, such as emissions of CO2, discharge of sewage, emissions of harmful substances, destruction of forests, and pollution of the oceans, but also human rights and suppliers’ workplace environments, corporate governance, and so on.
 If a company fails to handle these supply chain issues appropriately and neglects information disclosure, its business will likely suffer.